 In 2017, Ben became co-chair of the legislature’s environmental Caucus.
 The caucus is comprised of more than 50 Senators and Assemblymembers who are fighting efforts at the federal level to roll back important clean air, water and resource protection laws.

-In his first year in the Senate, Ben authored landmark legislation, SB 637, that for the first time imposed regulations on a harmful form of mining called suction dredging that has caused toxic mercury pollution of rivers and streams for decades.
-This legislation was a top priority for the environmental community.
+In his first year in the Senate, Ben authored landmark legislation, SB 637, that imposed regulations on a harmful form of mining called suction dredging which releases toxic mercury pollution into rivers and streams.
+A long-time concern for environmentalists, Ben was able to pass this critical piece of legislation.

 Ben is leading the push to reform the state’s Off Highway Vehicle (OHV) program.
 His legislation, SB 249, will establish greater protections for land and habitat areas where OHV recreation takes place.